YanFuGroup/DiNovo/README.md

    - The parameters will be automatically set, including input data and output path.

 2. **Click the *Run* Button**
-   - It takes a few minutes to complete the analysis on a typical desktop computer.
+   - It takes a few minutes to complete the analysis on a typical desktop computer, and it will show "\[DiNovo\] Finished!" after completion.

 3. **Check the Results**
    - The results are saved in the *"demo_result"* folder.
    - The expected results are in the *"demo_expected_result"* folder for comparison.
    - Note that this demo dataset is only used to demonstrate the use of the software, and the sequencing results may not be correct.
 To test on larger dataset, please visit [DiNovo website](http://fugroup.amss.ac.cn/software/DiNovo/DiNovoIndex.html).
+   - For more detailed instructions, eg. the meaning of the parameters and output results, please refer to the *"DiNovo User Guide"*.

 # Citation